AliciaFrederick/choice-and-chance/content/Game.md

 - “Winning” a combat, which could mean surviving.
 - Smart or creative actions

-Players start with 15 points, to use during character creation.
+Players start with 15 points to spend during [[Game#Characters|character]] creation.

+**Talents** are passives that alter game mechanics or don’t require rolls per se (see below).

-**Skills** start at TN 9 and are capped at +6.
+**Skills** start at TN 9 and are capped at +6 (TN 15).
 Each improvement provides a +1.
 Skills and Forms when mastered will provide a boon or augment.

-**Talents** are passives that alter game mechanics or don’t require rolls per se (see below).

 **Forms** are spells that can be custom designed, and improved over time.
 See [[Game#On Magic|On Magic]].